£46.75 £55.00

 TECHNICAL INFO

-Shimano Dura-Ace freewheel, hailing from Japan and dating back to 1988.
-Made from steel and weighing in at 332 grams.
+Shimano Dura-Ace chainring bolts, hailing from Japan and in production during the 1970s.
+Made from steel and weighing in at 26 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO